Aurat Azadi March: Aurat Azadi March 2020 Islamabad

 Third Aurat Azadi March was held on International Women's Day on March 8, 2020 on the call of the Women Democratic Front in front of National Press club Islamabad.
 In this march, the organizers faced many hurdles before and during the march from anti-march elements.
 A petition was filed in the Islamabad High Court to stop Aurat Azadi March 2020 which was rejected by Chief justice Athar Minallah.
 On March 3, extremist mob vandalised, mural of two women painted by organizers of Aurat Azadi March Islamabad.
 The organizers of march were given the no-objection certificate (NOC) after many days of negotiations and a range of unnecessarily strict conditions were applied in NOC.

-On March 8, 2020, the Aurat March procession in Pakistan's capital Islamabad was attacked by religious extremists who were holding a counter-march to celebrate Haya or modesty.
-It was attended by women from the Jamaat-e-Islami, JUI-F, Lal Masjid, and female students of different seminaries including Jamiat Hafsa, staged as Haya March.
-Bricks, stones, shoes and sticks were hurled at the peaceful marchers on the Aurat March side, leaving several people injured.
+On March 8, 2020, the Aurat March procession in Pakistan's capital Islamabad led to a standoff with religious groups who were holding a counter-march to celebrate Haya.
+It was attended by women from the Jamaat-e-Islami, JUI-F, Lal Masjid, and female students of different seminaries including Jamia Hafsa led by Umme Hassan, staged as Haya March.

 Earlier even before the March, a van carrying newly printed banners of Aurat March was stopped and driver beaten.
 During the March The BBC correspondent Irfana Yasser and her children were assaulted with chilli powder which temporarily blinded them.
 At least one media camera person hospitalized.
 Subsequently, the attack was stopped by the police authorities that were present, and the March continued forward despite the opposition.
 An FIR was registered against the men who attacked the march participants.

 Aurat Azadi March 2020 also released and sung an anthem song "Hum Inquilab Hain" (We are Revolution).